caktus/django-timepiece/README.rst

 * General ledger now sorts users by last name
 * Enhanced project time sheets with an activity column and a summary of hours spent on each activity.
 * Invoice projects page now shows project status
+* Activity on clock in page now defaults to the last activity clocked on that project

 0.3.1
 *****